-Hill Street Tai Hwa Pork Noodles – Singapore’s Fav Bak Chor Mee Gets 1 Michelin Star
+Hill Street Tai Hwa Pork Noodles – 1 Michelin Star Bak Chor Mee In Singapore.
+Used To Taste Better?

-The bad news: Queues are likely to get even longer, and customers have been in lines anything from 30 minutes and beyond.
+The bad news: Queues got even longer, and customers have to be in lines anything from an hour and beyond.

-This means 1-2 hour queues won’t be impossible.
+This means a 2 hour queue won’t be impossible.

-This also makes Hill Street Tai Hwa Pork Noodles one of the cheapest Michelin meal you can get at SGD$5.
+This also makes Hill Street Tai Hwa Pork Noodles one of the cheapest Michelin meal you can get at SGD6 (about USD4.40), increased from the previous SGD5.

 Owner Mr Tang Chay Seng was himself very surprised, and said he didn’t think that ang moh Michelin inspectors would know how to eat hawker food, and didn’t ever think he could get a star.

-It was originally located at Hill Street in 1932, and is currently located at Crawford Lane (Lavender) with no other branches or franchises.
+It was originally situated at Hill Street in 1932, and is currently located at Crawford Lane (Lavender), with no other branches or franchises.

-The last few times I went to queue, the wait was between 20 to 45 minutes or so.
-It was worth it, I thought.
-But I probably won’t do this very often.
+The last few times I went to queue before the stall won the Michelin Star the wait was between 20 to 45 minutes or so.
+It was worth it, but I probably won’t do this very often.

 Most customers I saw would go for the $10 bowl.
-Though I think the cheapest version of $5 is not that far off in terms of amount of ingredients.
+Though I think the cheapest version of $6 is not that far off in terms of amount of ingredients.
+You get more meat, balls and a bigger bowl of soup though.

 Here’s the ‘magic’: Al dente springy noodles tossed in a savoury vinegary sauce, filled with tender pork and liver slices, minced pork, dumplings, and a sprinkling of fried sole fish.